 The current regulation mechanism is established in Germany by ARegV.
 According to ARegV, grid tariffs are defined to generate a pre-defined 'revenue cap' as determined by the Federal Network Agency for each TSO and for each regulatory period.
 The revenue cap is principally based on the costs of a base year, and is fixed for the entire regulatory period, except when it is adjusted to account for specific cases provided for in the ARegV.
 The system operators are not allowed to retain revenue in excess of their individually determined revenue cap.
 Each regulatory period lasts five years, the second regulatory period started on 1 January 2014 and will end on 31 December 2018.
 Tariffs are public and are not subject to negotiation with customers.
-Only certain customers (under certain fixed circumstances that are accounted for in the relevant legislation) are allowed to agree to individual tariffs according to Article 19 of StromNEV (for example, in the case of sole use of a network asset).
-The Federal Network Agency has to approve such individual tariffs.
+Only certain customers (under certain fixed circumstances that are accounted for in the relevant legislation) are allowed to agree to individual tariffs.